Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-\end{prop} \begin{rmk} Notice that we have included the term $\frac{Q}{2}\ln g$ in the expression of the measure : it corresponds to the quantum corrections that have to be added so that the expression defined above actually corresponds to the GMC measure of the field $X_{g}$.
-Indeed if we consider the background metric $\hat{g}$ we have that :
+\end{prop} As explained in \cite{RV16} the above limit is actually independent of the choice of regularization of the field; the choice we made is mostly aimed at keeping the document as clear as possible. \begin{rmk} Notice that we have included the term $\frac{Q}{2}\ln g$ in the expression of the measure: it corresponds to the quantum corrections that have to be added so that the expression defined above actually corresponds to the GMC measure of the field $X_{g}$.
+Indeed if we consider as background metric the round metric $\hat{g}$ introduced in~\eqref{eq:round_metric} we have that:

 since an explicit computation yields the asymptotic behaviour

 where $\Tilde{C}_{\hat{g}}$ is some positive constant whose value is not relevant in our context.
 This is also another way to see that the constant $Q$ has to be chosen equal to $b+\frac{1}{b}$ in order to take into account the quantum corrections. \end{rmk} \begin{rmk} To conform to the usual conventions of the literature, one may choose instead to work with a pair $(\gamma,Q_{\gamma})$ where we have set